paullyy8/taskify/README.md

 # Taskify 📋✅⏰

 > ⚠️ This project is currently under construction and in active development.
-We're working hard to refine and enhance its features.
+Working hard to refine and enhance its features.

 ## 🚀 Contribute